madelinegarrett/Lab-6-StatisticalSloths-/README.md

 * I, Madeline Garrett, worked to determine which airline had the most delayed departures from Denver.
 I used the count function to find a collection of probabilities and found that the airline with the most delayed departures was Southwest.
 I used the geom bar function and made two plots that should help to illustrate which airlines had the most delays.
 I labeled both axis and header and use the alpha function on one of the graphs.

 * I, Kevin Luth, determined which months had higher probabilities of a flight being delayed by weather-related causes.
 I found that August had the highest chance, followed by Janurary, February, and December.
 I used the geom_histogram function to make a plot displaying the number of delayed flights due to weather by month.
 I changed the title and labels to make their representation clearer.
 I also changed the color of each month to make it easier to distinguish between them.
 Finally, I used the scale_fill_discrete function to change the labels for the legend colors to the month names to make it easier to interpret the graph.

+* I, Katie Stewart, took probabilites to determine if the distance of an airport from Denver would affect airport delays.
+I found that as the distance from Denver increases so does the arrival delay time.
+I used the geom_jitter function to show my findings.
+In addition to the plot, I added a title so it would be easily understood as well as changing the x and y titles.